 - Affordability During the initial screening process, HABC's Homeownership Coordinator will compute the family's income debt ratio based upon standards in traditional lending products.
 The analysis of income and debt will determine how much of a mortgage the family can afford.
-A family must qualify for a mortgage of at least 50% of the appraised value of the house in order to purchase that house. - Down Payment Requirement Purchasers in HABC's homeownership program will be required to invest a minimum of one percent (1%) of the purchase price of their homes or \$1,000, whichever is greater.
+A family must qualify for a mortgage of at least 50% of the appraised value of the house in order to purchase that house. - Down Payment Requirement Purchasers in the HABC's homeownership program will be required to make down payment of \$250.
+This amount may be adjusted to prevent creating financial hardship that would prevent purchase ability to pay for inspections, appraisal and other related expenses. - Minimum Cash Contribution Purchasers in HABC's homeownership program will be required to invest a minimum of one percent (1%) of the purchase price of their homes or \$1,000, whichever is greater.
 The purchasing family must use its own resources other than grants, gifts, credit cards, loans, and contributions, or similar amounts to invest an amount of the down payment that is not less than one percent of the purchase price of the family's home or \$1000, whichever is greater.
 This investment must be documented and verified at the time of settlement.
+The purchasing family's out of pocket paid expenses such as: earnest money deposit, down payment, home inspections, appraisal, etc., may be credit towards the family meeting the minimum cash contribution.
 One eligible source of funds for meeting this down payment requirement will be the funds contributed by the family into escrow accounts due to the family's participation in HABC's Family Self-Sufficiency Program.

-HABC's Homeownership Coordinator will inform families about available homeownership incentive programs in the city and state.
-Such financial assistance will be made available to eligible purchasers in HABC's homeownership program for amounts of the down payment in excess of one percent of the purchase price or \$1000, whichever is greater.
+HABC's Homeownership Office will inform families about available homeownership incentive programs in the city and state.
+Such financial assistance will be made available to eligible purchasers in HABC's homeownership program for amounts in excess of one percent of the purchase price or \$1000, whichever is greater.